Sermon by Pastor Josh Van Leeuwen

 Introduction by Phyllis Yearick

 You are welcome at Westview Church!
-Join us this Sunday morning at 9:30 for worship (nursery care available).
-Discovery Hour classes for ages preschool through adult will resume in January.
+Join us this Sunday morning at 9:30 for worship (Children’s Worship and nursery care available).
+Discovery Hour is on summer break.